Causal Inference in Epidemiology: Concepts and Methods

 - time-varying confounding, marginal structural models and other g-methods;

-- emulating a randomized trial using observational data;
+- sequential approaches to emulating a target trial using observational data;

 - study designs for causal inference; and